-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

-Long-term studies in animals to evaluate the carcinogenic potential of doxycycline have not been conducted.
-However, there has been evidence of oncogenic activity in rats in studies with related antibacterial, oxytetracycline (adrenal and pituitary tumors) and minocycline (thyroid tumors).
-Likewise, although mutagenicity studies of doxycycline have not been conducted, positive results in in vitro mammalian cell assays have been reported for related antibacterial (tetracycline, oxytetracycline).
+Long-term studies in animals to evaluate carcinogenic potential of doxycycline have not been conducted.
+However, there has been evidence of oncogenic activity in rats in studies with the related antibacterial drugs, oxytetracycline (adrenal and pituitary tumors), and minocycline (thyroid tumors).

+Likewise, although mutagenicity studies of doxycycline have not been conducted, positive results in in vitro mammalian cell assays have been reported for related antibacterial drugs (tetracycline, oxytetracycline).

 Doxycycline administered orally at dosage levels as high as 250 mg/kg/day had no apparent effect on the fertility of female rats.
 Effect on male fertility has not been studied.

+Pregnancy:

-Pregnancy Teratogenic Effects.
-Pregnancy Category D
+Teratogenic Effects.

-There are no adequate and well-controlled studies on the use of doxycycline in pregnant short-term, first trimester exposure.
-There are no human data available to assess the effects of long-term therapy of doxycycline in pregnant women such as that proposed for treatment of anthrax exposure.
-An expert review of published data on experiences with doxycycline use during pregnancy by TERIS -the Teratogen Information System -concluded that therapeutic doses during pregnancy are unlikely to pose a substantial teratogenic risk (the quantity and quality of data were assessed as limited to fair), but the data are insufficient to state that there is no risk.
+There are no adequate and well-controlled studies on the use of doxycycline in pregnant women.
+The vast majority of reported experience with doxycycline during human pregnancy is short-term, first trimester exposure.
+There are no human data available to assess the effects of long-term therapy of doxycycline in pregnant women, such as that proposed for treatment of anthrax exposure.
+An expert review of published data on experiences with doxycycline use during pregnancy by TERIS - the Teratogen Information System - concluded that therapeutic doses during pregnancy are unlikely to pose a substantial teratogenic risk (the quantity and quality of data were assessed as limited to fair), but the data are insufficient to state that there is no risk.
 A case-control study (18,515 mothers of infants with congenital anomalies and 32,804 mothers of infants with no congenital anomalies) shows a weak but marginally statistically significant association with total malformations and use of doxycycline anytime during pregnancy.
-(Sixty-three [0.19%] of the controls and 56 [0.30%] of the cases were treated with doxycycline.)
+Sixty-three (0.19%) of the controls and fifty-six (0.30%) of the cases were treated with doxycycline.
 This association was not seen when the analysis was confined to maternal treatment during the period of organogenesis (i.e., in the second and third months of gestation) with the exception of a marginal relationship with neural tube defect based on only two exposed cases.